swhitt/redis-failover-test/README.md

 Using `redis_node_manager`
 --------------------------
-To set up Redis Node Manager (this handles the actual failing-over and provides a view at the console of what's going on in the entire system), `vagrant ssh zookeper` and run the following from the home directory:
+To set up Redis Node Manager (this handles the actual failing-over and provides a view at the console of what's going on in the entire system), `vagrant ssh zookeeper` and run the following from the home directory:

     redis_node_manager -C redis_node_manager.yml